 After a bit more shopping and walking, I stopped in for a light lunch at Nodo Donuts.
 Along with baked (not fried) treats, they have some of the best smoothie bowls.
 I opted for their winter specialty, a dragonfruit variety and it did not disappoint!
 The corner café issurprisingly spacious with lots of outdoor seating.
 I lingered here for a while in a sunny spot on the terrace.

 After lunch, I was determined to cover a few more kilometres and decided to walk along the river to Eagle Street Pier.
 Recently revamped by the city council, the boardwalk is a great place for people and boat watching.
 It offers the best views of the Story Bridge and access to a plethora of other neighbourhoods.
 Ferries run throughout the day to South Bank or the West End.
-Plenty of restaurants line the walkway, if you’re looking for a meal with a view.
+Dozens of restaurants line the walkway, if you’re looking for a meal with a view.
 Short on time, I decided to carry on walking to the botanic gardens to explore the native flora and fauna.
-The expansive gardens are great for lounging or a leisurely stroll.
+The expansive gardens are a lovely space for lounging or a leisurely stroll.
 I found myself getting lost among the greenery and almost forgot I was in the middle of a major metropolis.
 They also play host to concerts and events throughout the year (the weather is always good in Brisbane!)

 Afterwards, I popped into a store I had heard a lot about, Showroom Brisbane.
 The independent boutique aims to showcase and sell the work of local and Australian designers.
 It’s a curated event space that’s always changing, so no visit is ever the same!

-Noising around the CBD, I wanted to venture to one more neighbourhood before my flight back home.
+Nosying around the CBD, I wanted to venture to one more neighbourhood before my flight back home.
 I decided on Chinatown, which is one of Brisbane’s oldest neighbourhoods.
 Lined with Chinese restaurants and shops, the vibrant, centrally-located district is a hive of activity.
 The architecture and traditional Chinese gates are worth seeing.
 Sweltering from the heat, I decided to pop in for an ice cream Mister Fitz.
 Desperate for a break from the heat, I was also keen to see the traditional ice cream parlour in person.
 The massive pink storefront (are we sensing a theme here?) lends itself to a gorgeous, old school ice creamery.
 Known for their ice cream sandwiches, I opted for a single scoop instead.

 Sadly, my time in Brisbane was nearly up and I had to pack my bags and catch the train to the airport.
 I know I’ll be back to visit the other great neighbourhoods that comprise this sunny city.